 As a result, we’ve undertaken a whole service review, evaluating our staff caseloads and ensuring they are set at the right levels.

-Newly qualified social workers and ASYE’s will have protected caseloads and additional support with the most complex cases.
+Newly qualified social workers and those in their ASYE will have protected caseloads and additional support with complex cases.

 As with any job, it’s hard to perform at a high level without the right tools.